-Electrolytes are minerals, and the body needs them to:
+Electrolytes are minerals that the body needs to:

 - move nutrients into cells

 - enable muscles to relax and contract effectively